sushanthj/SLAM_toolbox_with_EKF_odom/README.md

-# Packages To Run SLAM Toolbox with Mulitple Odometry Sources
+# Packages To Run SLAM Toolbox with Visual Odometry Only

 The packages explained below (some custom made, some forked branches) are needed to run mapping and localization on a robot.